-A typical agency relationship in the purchase or sale of a home in San Francisco (or California) follows the three following steps:
+A typical real estate agency relationship in the purchase or sale of a home in San Francisco (or California) follows the three following steps:

 - Disclosure – this consists of presenting a buyer or seller with information about the three types of agency relationships in California Real Estate – Seller Agency, Buyer Agency, and Dual Agency.
 It is important to note that disclosure does not create an agency relationship.
 When a buyer or seller signs this form, they aren’t agreeing to any particular type of agency relationship – they are simply acknowledging that they have been provided with the information about the various types of agency relationships and the differences in each of the three types of agency.